haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 After Theo showed me what he was working on, we figured out which topics might be interesting to start working on and kicked off our collaboration.

 ### ESlint
-The knew already that there is value in using tools for auto-formatting your code and static code analysis, but ESLint has ...
+Theo knew already that there is value in using tools for auto-formatting your code and static code analysis, but ESLint has a high learning curve if you are not very familiar with the Node.js ecosystem and NPM.

+I know how much you can learn from the suggestions of static code analysis, and how much more readable code with consistent styling is.
+Our eyes and brain unconsciously detects even slight differences, which consumes cognitive energy you might want to reserve for the actual task you are working on.
+But you don't want to spend the cognitive energy on sticking to strict coding styles either, which is why tools doing that for you are very helpful.

+Helping Theo with a initial setup of ESlint and simple NPM scripts for linting and fixing the JavaScript files, allows him to step-by-step get used to the workflow and adjust the ESLint rules to his preferences.
+Later he will be able to copy the settings to other projects as well.

 [eslint-web]: https://eslint.org/